Using IPA-Based Tacotron for Data Efficient Cross-Lingual Speaker Adaptation and Pronunciation Enhancement: Experiment Setup

 \subsection{Evaluation Metrics}

-We use both subjective and objective metrics for the evaluation of transferred model.
-To evaluate the intelligibility of the generated sentences in terms of word pronunciation correctness, we gave the synthesized speech to a pre-trained ASR model based on DeepSpeech \footnote{DeepSpeech: https://gitlab.com/Jaco-Assistant/deepspeech-polyglot} that has roughly good performance, and computed the WER and MER \cite{Morris2004FromWA} between the ASR output for the same sentence generated from the baseline model, and generated speech from a model in one of the transfer learning models.
+We use both subjective and objective metrics for the evaluation of the transferred model.
+To evaluate the intelligibility of the generated sentences in terms of word pronunciation correctness fed the synthesized speech to a pre-trained ASR model based on DeepSpeech \footnote{DeepSpeech: https://gitlab.com/Jaco-Assistant/deepspeech-polyglot}.
+Then, we computed the WER and MER \cite{Morris2004FromWA} for the ASR model's output, the original file, and the generated speech from a model in one of the transfer learning models.
 We also computed the MCD of the training data during the transfer learning as explained in \cite{fang2019transfer}.

 The subjective evaluation was only done for the mono-lingual transfer case for English and German languages.
 We evaluated 20 different sentences for our three different speakers in both languages using the Amazon Mechanical Turk service.
 We used the interface and analysis tools provided by \cite{naderi2020} to acquire mean opinion scores (MOS) for our audio samples.
-A total of 117 workers participated in the evaluation, 48 of which have been rejected due to misclassifications of our gold standard (trapping) clips which resulted in 20 workers for German 49 for English.
+A total of 117 workers participated in the evaluation, 48 of which were rejected due to misclassifications of our gold standard (trapping) clips, resulting in 20 workers for German 49 for English.